OfficeDev/open-xml-docs/docs/working-with-tables.md

 This topic discusses the Open XML SDK 2.5 **[Table](https://msdn.microsoft.com/library/office/documentformat.openxml.spreadsheet.table.aspx)** class and how it relates to the Open
 XML File Format SpreadsheetML schema.
-For more information about the overall structure of the parts and elements that make up a SpreadsheetML document, see <span sdata="link">[Structure of a SpreadsheetML document (Open XML SDK)](structure-of-a-spreadsheetml-document.md).
+For more information about the overall structure of the parts and elements that make up a SpreadsheetML document, see [Structure of a SpreadsheetML document (Open XML SDK)](structure-of-a-spreadsheetml-document.md).

 ## Tables in SpreadsheetML